 Please note that under no circumstances should you try to climb on any of the rocks or get too close to the edge as the rocks can move and are extremely slippery.
-We advise you not to come to the area if there’s a chance of rain or if the creek runs high.
+Avoid coming to the area if there’s a chance of rain or if the creek runs high.

 - For the easiest access, take the 17-minute drive from Braidwood along Majors Creek Road.

 - For a more adventurous drive, head to Araluen and take the 14km dirt track up towards Majors Creek.
 This route goes past the gorgeous Clarke’s Lookout, overlooking Araluen Valley.
 Please take note, though, that this route is a very steep and narrow ascend of winding dirt road.

 - The historic Elrington Hotel is not only a great place to grab a bite to eat or have a drink after a long day of exploring – but it also features many photos from yesteryear adorning the walls of the hotel for those interested in taking a peek at some good old times.